TheSocialNetwork2/legendary-eureka/README.md

 ## Overview
 ### Description
-[Lets users connect with other users in their close vicinity that are watching the same movies or playing the same video game.
-Could later be improved to connect people that are doing the same activity. ]
+Lets users connect with other users in their close vicinity that are watching the same movies or playing the same video game.
+Could later be improved to connect people that are doing the same activity.

 ### App Evaluation
-[Evaluation of your app across the following attributes]
 - **Category:** Social Networking
 - **Mobile:** This app would primarily be useful on mobile phones, since they are portable.
 It could also be viable on a computer.*
 - **Story:** Collects data of user’s activities, and connects them with other users doing the same activity.*